kerenduchan/strawberry-offset-pagination-demo/README.md

 - `items` - A list of the users in this pagination window
 - `totalItemsCount` - The total number of pages in the filtered dataset

-Get the next pagination window of users by running the same query, after incrementing `offset` by `limit`.
+Get the next page of users by running the same query, after incrementing `offset` by `limit`.

 Repeat until `offset` reaches `totalItemsCount`.